-School has been open almost a month, the first football game is behind us (the first Lion football game that is), all the clubs have met at least once, we've had our Christman card catalogs since by a score of 7-6, the Lions July, and before you know it, expect to be much improved full swing.
+School has been open almost a month, the first football game is behind us (the first Lion football game that is), all the clubs have met at least once, we've had our Christman card catalogs since by a score of 7-6, the Lions July, and before you know it, expect to be much improved fall will have passed us by and and at full strength for the Eathe holiday season will be in gles. full swing.
 I still don't know what happened to summer.

-a newspaper office around this down toss from Craig Taliafertime of year and bedlam reigns to to Rick Hunnicutt.
-The try until spring appears upon the scene.
+until spring appears upon the scene.
 Things are especially nightmarish just before and a good while after the Tuesday deadline.
-I mention this in order to point out to whom it may concern that we have a small but very competent staff and anyone who answers the phone can probably answer your questions or give you the information you seek better than I. Probably much better on a Tuesday afternoon, I have a tendency to turn into a witch when I can't get the paper put together to my satis- sides of both teams. faction, and it just never seems to fall into place.
+I mention this in order to point out to whom it may concern that we have a small but very competent staff out for the score.
+The extra and anyone who answers the phone can probably answer your questions or give you the information you seek better than I. Probably much better on a Tuesday afternoon.
+I have a tendency to turn into a witch when I can't get the paper put together to my satis- sides of both teams. faction, and it just never seems to fall into place.